Nakulsh122/TermProject/README.md

 a) Select the sensors and chips that will be required.
 b) Complete a Interface to see the Ground Error while tracking the IMU sensors data and visualise the calculated trajectory.

+Sensors Being Used :

+a) IMU :
+b) Microcontroller :
+c) Network Protocol :

 Completed Tasks :

 Overleaf Report Link :